emily-longman/Nucella_can_Pop_Genomics/README.md

 ### 03 - Call Variants

-08_prep_bams.sh - This script will prep the bam files.
+01_prep_bams.sh - This script will prep the bam files.
 More specifically, it will add read group information and index the final bam files.

+02_create_guide_file.pt1 - (Interactive session) This code will extract the scaffold names from the genome.

-09_make_chunks - Create guide file for array.
+02_create_guide_file.pt2.R - Create a guide file of the scaffold names and group them into 30 scaffold chunks.

-10_variant_calling.sh - This script will use [freebayes] (https://github.com/freebayes/freebayes) to call variants.
+03_variant_calling.sh - This script will use [freebayes] (https://github.com/freebayes/freebayes) to call variants.
+Note, chunk 617 required more than the allotted 30 hours and thus needed to be run again on a different partition on the VACC.

-11_cat_vcf.sh - This script will cat together the chunked vcf files generated in the previous step from freebayes.
+04_cat_vcf.sh - This script will cat together the chunked vcf files generated in the previous step from freebayes.

-12_pop_names.sh - This script will generate a guide file with the population names in the same order as the vcf.
+05_pop_names.sh - This script will generate a guide file with the population names in the same order as the vcf.

-13_filter_vcf.sh - This script will filter the vcf file created in the previous script.
+06_filter_vcf.sh - This script will filter the vcf file created in the previous script.

-14_create_GDS.R - Create GDS object from the vcf.
+07_create_GDS.R - Create GDS object from the vcf.

 ## Part 3 - Population structure and genomic diversity